Cluster counts: calibration issue or new physics?: Cluster abundance and cosmology

-In order to compare the theoretical halo mass function to the actual measured abundance of galaxy clusters, we need a relation between the cluster mass $m$ entering the mass function, and the clusters observable $O$ considered (e.g. SZ signal, temperature, etc.).
-Furthermore, some dispersion is expected in the relation, which can be written as:
+In order to compare the theoretical halo mass function to the actual measured abundance of galaxy clusters, we need a relation between the cluster mass $m$ entering the mass function, and the clusters observable $O$ considered (e.g. SZ signal, temperature).
+Furthermore, some dispersion is expected in the relation, which can be taken into account by writing